 Action Step: Take some time over the next weekend or holiday to see how your students are doing with the content you’ve been presenting.
 Do they need more practice?
 Is there a gap in understanding?
 Should I revisit the material or can we move forward?
 Then, use the answers to inform your curriculum decisions.

-2. Build Relationships with Students
+2. An Effective Teacher Builds Relationships with Students

 Effective teaching and learning has everything to do with knowing your kids!

 And, no, I don’t mean just names and addresses.
 I’m talking about knowing what they like and dislike, their interests, and how they learn best.
 Trust me when I tell you that you can’t gain this knowledge by simply allowing your students to be passive learners in your classroom.

 Building a relationship will require you to invest time and energy into each of your students.
 But, before you write off what I am saying to a lack of time, remember that the best relationships are built over time.

 Just paying attention to little things your students say, showing them respect, and asking them questions about their home life will lead to a relationship.

 This gives our students confidence in us and let them know they can trust us, that we love them, and that we want nothing more than for them to be successful.
 And those students who are “at-risk” kiddos are the ones that need the relationships that most.

 Action Step: Spend some time over next week finding out one new thing about each of your students.
 Have them write an unusual fact about themselves as a ticket out the door activity, and then use the information to start a conversation about what they mentioned.

 One of the greatest ways to increase your effectiveness as a teacher is by simply watching another teacher.
 Sometimes just seeing a new way to interact with your students can be beneficial.

 Ask yourself, “What is this teacher doing that would work with my students?”
 Ask the teacher specific questions about what works for him or her, why it works, and take away an idea or two that will be productive.